check before: 2026-01-01

 Increased Support Requests

-The introduction of the new feature without prior preparation may lead to an increase in support requests from users needing assistance with the new DTMF navigation, impacting IT support resources.
+The introduction of the DTMF feature may lead to an influx of support requests from users unfamiliar with the new functionality, impacting IT support resources.

 - roles: IT Support Staff, Helpdesk Personnel